Alluxio/alluxio/docs/en/core-services/Caching.md

 If the data is already in Alluxio, the client will simply read the block from where it is already stored.
-If Alluxio is configured with multiple tiers, the block may not be necessarily read from the top tier, since it could have been moved to a lower tier transparently.
+If Alluxio is configured with multiple tiers, the block may not be necessarily read from the top tier, since it may have been loaded into a lower tier, or moved to a lower tier transparently.
 This logic applies to both `ReadType.CACHE` and `ReadType.CACHE_PROMOTE`.

 The difference is, reading data with `ReadType.CACHE_PROMOTE` will attempt to first transfer the block to the